pdeligia/nekara-artifact/README.md

 ## Running the artifact

-To build the artifact, run the following command (which might take a few minutes):
+To build the artifact, run the following command (which might take a few minutes to complete) from the root `nekara-artifact` directory:
 ```
+bash build.sh
 docker image build . -t nekara-artifact:build
 ```